Understanding the Stark Law: Examples and FAQ for Facilities

 Looking for More Legal and Regulatory Compliance Tips?

-We’ve taken a close look at how the Stark Law affects the referral processes at healthcare facilities.
+We’ve taken a close look at the Stark Law, examples of violations, and how the law affects the referral processes at healthcare facilities.
 If you’re looking for extra resources for ensuring legal and regulatory compliance at your organization, IntelyCare is your trusted source for information.
-Our newsletter is full of free nursing management insights to support healthcare leaders.
+Our newsletter is full of free healthcare management insights to support healthcare leaders.

 Legal Disclaimer: This article contains general legal information, but it is not intended to constitute professional legal advice for any particular situation and should not be relied on as professional legal advice.
 Any references to the law may not be current as laws regularly change through updates in legislation, regulation, and case law at the federal and state level.
 Nothing in this article should be interpreted as creating an attorney-client relationship.
 If you have legal questions, you should seek the advice of an attorney licensed to practice in your jurisdiction.